 Claims to prevent or treat COVID-19 using a topical products like hand sanitiser may also be considered medicinal and marketers wishing to make claims in advertising for unlicensed products should check with the MHRA before doing so.

-Marketers should be aware that depending on the nature of the face-mask, such products are likely either to be regulated as Class 1 Medical Devices or Personal Protective Equipment (PPE).
-Marketers should ensure products meet product specifications under the relevant regulations (including any relevant certification and marketing authorisations) before making advertising claims about the nature of protection provided by the product.
+Marketers should be aware that depending on the nature of the face-mask, such products may be regulated as either Class 1 Medical Devices or Personal Protective Equipment (PPE).
+Marketers should ensure products meet product specifications under the relevant regulations (including any relevant certification and marketing authorisations) before making any advertising claims about the nature of protection provided by the product.
 Marketers who are unsure which regulatory regime their product falls under should view this guidance - which was issued by the MHRA during the COVID-19 health crisis.

-In these cases, the ASA considered recent Public Health England (PHE) advice - which did not recommend the use of face masks as a means of personal protection against the virus - as well as the lack of evidence to support claims about the face masks’ efficacy in protecting against infection from coronavirus, and ruled that the ads broke the rules.
+In early 2020, when COVID-19/Coronavirus was beginning to spread more widely in the UK, the ASA ruled against two online consumer ads for face masks.
+In those rulings the ASA considered the then current position of Public Health England (PHE) - which did not recommend the use of any facemasks by the public as a means of personal protection against the virus and ruled that the ads broke the rules.

 In May 2020, during the Coronavirus pandemic, Public Health England (PHE) updated its position to also include advice on fabric masks and home-made facial coverings (as opposed to surgical face masks/respirators or PPE which are intended for use in clinical settings/the workplace) and their use in specific circumstances.
 The advice indicated that whilst PHE maintained that this type of facial covering offered a minimal protective benefit to the wearer, it could potentially prevent an infectious but asymptomatic wearer from spreading the disease, in some circumstances.